jhorgan3672/MTS/README.md

 # MTS
-Moscow SMART Transit routes and stops using Leaflet.
+Moscow (ID) SMART Transit routes and stops using Leaflet.